swartyteam/FirebaseAuth-getStarted/README.md

 ### [CocoaPods](https://cocoapods.org)

 1. Install [CocoaPods](https://cocoapods.org).
 You can do it with `gem install cocoapods`
-2. Edit your `Podfile` file and add the following line `pod 'RealmSwift'` and `pod 'Firebase/Core'` pod 'Firebase/Auth'
+2. Edit your `Podfile` file and add the following line `pod 'Firebase/Core'` and `pod 'Firebase/Auth'`
 3. Update your pods with the command `pod install`
 4. Open the project from the generated workspace (`.xcworkspace` file).